mfrasca/ecto/guides/howtos/Navigating Relations.md

 The function would collect all accessions associated to the top taxon, and add to it all accessions associated to the child taxa.
 And do this recursively.
-Once written, you doubt whether life can be this easy.
+Once written, you doubt whether life can be easier than this.

 ```
   def get_recursive_accessions(top) do